Fairy Queen: Literature and media

 In "The Merchant's Tale", by Geoffrey Chaucer, Pluto and Proserpine are described as the king and queen of the fairies.
 This depiction is thought to have influenced William Shakespeare's fairy rulers in A Midsummer Night's Dream.

-A fairy queen Gloriana, daughter of King Oberon, is the titular character of the allegorical epic poem The Faerie Queene by Edmund Spenser.
+The fairy queen Gloriana, daughter of King Oberon, is the titular character of the allegorical epic poem The Faerie Queene by Edmund Spenser.
 She is also called Tanaquill, derived from the name of the wife of Tarquinius Priscus.
-She is a virtuous ruler written as an allegorical depiction of Queen Elizabeth.
+She is a virtuous ruler written as an allegorical depiction of Queen Elizabeth I.

 William Shakespeare referred multiple times to the figure of a fairy queen.
 The Merry Wives of Windsor makes reference to the concept.
 In A Midsummer Night's Dream, Titania is the queen of the fairies and wife of King Oberon.
 Her name is derived from Ovid as an epithet of the Roman goddess Diana.
 In Romeo and Juliet, the character of Queen Mab does not appear but is described; she is the fairies' midwife, who rides in a tiny chariot and brings dreams to humans.

-Post-Shakespeare, authors such as Ben Jonson and Michael Drayton also named the fairy queen as Mab.
+Later, authors such as Ben Jonson and Michael Drayton also named the fairy queen as Mab.
 Drayton named Mab, not Titania, as Oberon's wife.
 Aside from Titania and Mab, Oberon was sometimes depicted with wives of other names: Aureola in a 1591 entertainment given for Queen Elizabeth at Elvetham in Hampshire, and Chloris in William Percy's The Faery Pastorall around 1600.

 Fairies and their society often played a major role in the French contes de fées.
 The fairies are ruled by a queen in Gabrielle-Suzanne Barbot de Villeneuve's Beauty and the Beast, and in several of Madame D'Aulnoy's tales, such as The Princess Mayblossom.
 In Charlotte-Rose de Caumont de La Force's Fairer-than-a-Fairy, the villain is a wicked fairy queen named Nabote who replaced the previous, good queen.
 D'Aulnoy, who popularized the genre and the term "fairy tale", was nicknamed "la reine de la féerie".